8 In-Demand IT Skills to Boost Your Resume in 2024

 Working in IT can mean anything from resolving an employee’s wifi issues to programming an organization’s new cloud infrastructure.
 Because the work is so diverse, the skills you need to know to get a job in the IT field can vary widely depending on your role.
 Browse a few listings of jobs you’re interested in to see which skills you should focus on acquiring.

+In this article, we'll discuss essential and in-demand skills to bolster your IT career.
 Just starting out?
-The Google IT Support Professional Certificate can introduce you to the basics of IT.
+The Google IT Support Professional Certificate can introduce you to the basics of IT over five courses.

 Essential IT skills